 You can do the same thing with a manual toothbrush, but be aware it takes a good 2-3 minutes if not more.

 - The stroke.
 Forget circular strokes or side-to-side strokes.
 Turn the brush up at a forty-five degree angle and place it against your gums, so the outer edge of the brush is against your gums.
 Stroke downward over the tooth, slowly.
 You’re just using the edge of the brush, but because the bristles are moving to vigorously, you will get your teeth very clean, all the way up to the gum line, without putting any damaging pressure on the gums.
+You can also gently slide the brush horizontally over tooth surfaces.

 - Where to brush.
 Be absolutely sure to brush every surface of every tooth.
 That means the backs and fronts, plus the bottoms/tops of your molars.
 Also brush the backs of your back molars.
 Brush your tongue to remove some of the bacteria that grows on it and then jumps on your teeth later.
 (You can also use a tongue scraper for this.)